CMSgov/dpc-app/README.md

 Running `mvn clean install` will also construct the Docker images for the individual services.
 To skip the Docker build, pass `-Djib.skip=True`.

+If a build failure is encountered when running `mvn clean install`, attempt to resolve this by separating the build process into two steps by running `make api` followed by `mvn install`.

 Note that the `dpc-base` image produced by `make docker-base` is not stored in a remote repository.
 The `mvn clean install` process relies on the base image being available via the local Docker daemon.

 ## Running the DPC API